graffiticode/graffiticode-spec/README.md

 # graffiticode-spec
-A collection of specs that define for form and function of a Graffiticode system
+A collection of specs that define the form and function of a Graffiticode system.